Pittavamsi/payment-date-prediction/README.md

 # PAYMENT-DATE-PREDICTION
-# this is my ML project which i have done in my internship
+# This is my ML project which i have done in my internship
 - Machine Learning Model to predict the payment date of an invoice when it gets created in the system.
 - Categorize the invoice into different buckets based on predicted payment date.
 # modules used: